jEnbuska/array-exercise/README.md

 ### Hint

-If you want to watch tests only for a spesific function, run `npm run test <function>`.
+If you want to watch tests only for a specific function, run `npm run test <function>`.
 For-example: `npm run test flatMap`

 --------